-We propose to designate one occupied unit as critical habitat for the Suwannee moccasinshell in the Suwannee River and lower Santa Fe River.
-This area contains one or more of the physical or biological features to support lifehistory processes essential to the conservation of the Suwannee moccasinshell, and those physical or biological features require special management conditions or protections.
-This remaining population provides little redundancy for the species, and a series of back-to-back stochastic events or a single catastrophic event could significantly reduce or extirpate the remaining population.
+We are designating as critical habitat for the Suwannee moccasinshell one occupied unit in the Suwannee River and lower Santa Fe River.
+This area contains one or more of the physical or biological features essential to the conservation of the Suwannee moccasinshell, and those physical or biological features may require special management conditions or protections.
+However, this single population provides little redundancy for the species, and a series of back-to-back stochastic events or a single catastrophic event could significantly reduce or extirpate this one population.
 Consequently, we have determined that the occupied area is inadequate to ensure the conservation of the species.
-Therefore, we have also identified, and are proposing for designation of critical habitat, unoccupied areas that are essential for the conservation of the
+Therefore, we have also identified, and are designating as critical habitat, unoccupied areas that are essential for the conservation of the species.

-Areas Unoccupied at the Time of Listing
+Areas Not Occupied at the Time of Listing

-Because we have determined occupied areas alone are not adequate for the conservation of the species, we have evaluated whether any unoccupied areas are essential for the conservation of the species.
-We are proposing as critical habitat two units that are currently unoccupied.
-The units have at least one of the physical or biological features essential to the conservation of the species and we are reasonably certain that each will contribute to the conservation of the species.
-Our specific rationale for each unit can be found below in the unit descriptions below.
+We are designating two unoccupied units as critical habitat.
+The units have some of the physical or biological features essential to the conservation of the species, and we are reasonably certain that each will contribute to the conservation of the species.
+Our specific rationale for each unit can be found in the unit descriptions below.

 An examination of all available collection data shows that the Suwannee moccasinshell's range and numbers have declined over time (see "Distribution and Abundance" discussion in the final listing rule).
-For example, despite considerable survey effort, the species has not been collected in the lower Suwannee River or Withlacoochee River subbasins since the 1960s, and was last collected in the upper Santa Fe River subbasin in 1996 (Johnson et al. 2016, p.
+For example, despite considerable survey effort, the species has not been collected in the lower Suwannee River or Withlacoochee River sub-basins since the 1960s, and was last collected in the upper Santa Fe River sub-basin in 1996 (Johnson et al. 2016, p.
 170).
 There has also been a reduction in numbers, with fewer individuals encountered during recent surveys than were collected historically (Johnson et al. 2016, pp. 166, 170).

 The Suwannee moccasinshell's reduced range and small population size may increase its vulnerability to many threats.
 Aquatic species with small ranges, few populations, and small or declining population sizes are the most vulnerable to extinction (Primack 2008, p.
 137; Haag 2012, p.
 336).
 The effects of certain environmental pressures, particularly habitat degradation and loss, catastrophic weather events, and introduced species, are greater when population size is small (Soulé 1980, pp. 33, 71; Primack 2008, pp. 133-137, 152).
 Threats to the Suwannee moccasinshell are compounded by its reduced and linear distribution, with nearly the entire population presently distributed within the Suwannee River mainstem.
-A small population also occurs in the lower Santa Fe River, however, only 5 recent collections (3 of which are relic shell) have been reported in this subbasin (Johnson et al. 2016, p.
+A small population also occurs in the lower Santa Fe River: however, only 5 recent collections (3 of which are relic shell) have been reported in this sub-basin (Johnson et al.

+2016, p.
 171).

 A larger population of Suwannee moccasinshell occurring over a wide geographic area can have higher resilience.
 A large population is better able to return to pre-disturbance numbers after stochastic events, and also has increased availability of mates and reduced risk of genetic drift and inbreeding depression.
 The minimum viable population size needed to withstand stochastic events is not known for mussels.
-However, for species with complex life histories like freshwater mussels, maximizing the chances of persistence over the longterm, likely requires a population of considerable size (Haag 2012, p.
+For species with complex life histories like freshwater mussels, maximizing the chances of viability over the long term, likely requires a population of considerable size (Haag 2012, p.
 371).
-Reestablishing viable populations in the Withlacoochee and upper Santa Fe River subbasins increases Suwannee moccasinshell resiliency by expanding its range into historically occupied areas, potentially increasing population size, and providing refuge from catastrophic events (for example, flooding and spills) in the Suwannee
+Reestablishing viable populations in the Withlacoochee and upper Santa Fe River sub-basins increases Suwannee moccasinshell redundancy by expanding its range into historically occupied areas, potentially increasing population size, and providing refuge from catastrophic events (for example, flooding and spills) in the Suwannee River.